Road trip - Himachal Circuit

 Additional Considerations

+We would highly recommend RBTS self drive car rental service.
+They have new cars and a wide variety of range.
+The support and service is fantastic.
 Even if you are looking to stay, look for a hotel in Aerocity and verify location

 Day 2: Winding into the Hills - A Golden Welcome in Kasauli